Current Projects

 Chronologically, I am from Kunming, a city in Southwest China.
 Intriguingly, the main dialect of Kunming is a Northern dialect, with close relation to standard Mandarin.
 Here is a little project on my hometown dialect.
 I graduated from the University of Rochester in 2020, with a degree in Brain & Cognitive Sciences (B.S.) and another in Linguistics (B.A.).

-Recent Projects
+Other/Past Projects

 Contact me